Mindfulness-Based Cognitive Therapy (MBCT) in London

 - negative thinking.

-We take the stress out of choosing a mindfulness-based therapist by only providing carefully vetted, highly expert mindfulness CBT practitioners, trained at top institutions and with a minimum of five years post-graduate experience.
+We take the stress out of choosing a mindfulness-based cognitive therapist.
+We have a thorough vetting process and only work with therapists trained at top institutions with a minimum of ten years post-graduate experience.

-MCBT in London can be booked on Harley Street, at London Bridge, or in the City either by phoning us or using our online booking form.
+MCBT can be booked at Harley Therapy's three central London locations.
+Harley Street, London Bridge, or the City of London clinic either by phoning us or using our online booking form.

 Like all forms of talk therapy, your therapist will ask targeted questions and then listen carefully to your responses, reflecting back what they hear.
 But MBCT is also a very practical form of therapy.
 So sessions can involve exercises and various tools, like guided meditations, visualisations, and 'body scanning', where your attention shows you where you are holding tension.
 Note you might also be given homework to do between sessions.